-The 8361A (link to compare prices at select retailers) is the flagship model (largest model) from Genelec’s ‘The Ones’ range of coaxial point source monitors.
+The 8361A (link to check the price at B&H Photo/Video) is the flagship model (largest model) from Genelec's ‘The Ones' range of coaxial point source monitors.
 The monitor features dual acoustically-concealed woofers and Smart Active Monitor (SAM) for remarkably accurate monitoring.
 With a short-term max SPL of 118 and a frequency response from 30 Hz – 43,000 Hz (-6 dB), the 6351A is incredibly accurate.

 Genelec Oy was founded in 1978 by Ilpo Martikainen and Topi Partanen in Helsinki, Finland.
 Shortly after founding, the company moved to Iisalmi, Finland, where it holds its headquarters today.

-Dynaudio is a Danish audio equipment manufacturer that is best known for its Hi-Fi and otherwise high-quality home audio speakers.
+Dynaudio is a Danish audio equipment manufacturer best known for its Hi-Fi and other high-quality home audio speakers.

 The company also excels at producing reference monitors designed to reproduce audio with exactness and certainty.
 These monitors are beloved in professional and project studios everywhere.

-The Core 59 (link to compare prices at select retailers) is the flagship of Dynaudio’s high-end professional reference monitor series.
-It’s a 3-way speaker with uncompromising class-D amplification; cutting-edge digital signal processing; a super-inert 32mm-thick baffle, and a flat bass response down to 36Hz at -6dB.
+The Core 59 (link to check the price at Sweetwater) is the flagship of Dynaudio's high-end professional reference monitor series.
+It's a 3-way speaker with uncompromising class-D amplification, cutting-edge digital signal processing, a super-inert 32mm-thick baffle, and a flat bass response down to 36Hz at -6dB.
 This monitor is designed for professionals with an Esotar Pro tweeter to greatly reduce listening fatigue.